kamilkisiela/graphql-hive/.changeset/bright-lobsters-smell.md

 '@graphql-hive/cli': minor
 ---

-Changes the default behavior of `hive dev` command where schema composition is done locally, without substituting subgraphs available in the registry.
+Changes the default behavior of `hive dev` command.
+Now schema composition is done locally, without substituting subgraphs available in the registry.

 We added `--remote` flag to the `hive dev` command to mimic the previous behavior.